 M is for Malcolm’s band

 Malcolm wasn’t just AC/DC’s principal songwriter, but their gruff and occasionally pugnacious capo.
 After Mark Evans’ AC/DC audition, a roadie drove him home and told him, “There’s two things you’ve got to remember: number one, it’s Malcolm’s band; and number two, we’re gonna be in the UK in 12 months.”
 Both were unassailably true.
 Malcolm was the mastermind behind it all — the riffs, the finances and the battleplan.
 Mark recalled, “Angus and Malcolm’s vision for that band, and particularly Malcolm’s vision, was always that the band’s the band, straight down the line, and we’re gonna do it… It became plain to me that world domination was the only option.”
-Though Malcolm now suffers from dementia and a number of other ailments, his legacy is both his peerless songwriting talents and his ravenous ambition.
+Malcolm sadly died from dementia on 18 November 2017 at the age of 64.

 N is for Night Stalker